 Does a second interview mean I got the job?

 A second interview does not guarantee that you have the job that you are interviewing for.
+You are still required to stand out from other candidates also participating in second-round interviews.
 That being said, you do have a much better chance of landing a job offer if you have made it to the second interview stage.